Mirzaagha/Pascal-pyramid/README.md

-This code generates numerical repsentation of Pascal pyramid
+This code generates a numerical representation of the Pascal pyramid.